Are you in the market for a new family pet and considering a chinchilla.

 I trust this post will give you a baseline, and you will soon realize how easy it really is.

-I wish you the best of luck with your chinchilla or your upcoming adoption.
+But I hope that does not happen for a long timer and I wish you the best of luck with your chinchilla or your upcoming adoption.

 Share Your Stories and Chime in Below